 Young bankers to speak at ABA National Conference for Community Bankers

 Trey Maust, co-president and CEO at Lewis & Clark Bank, will be one of several young bank leaders speaking on a panel discussion at the 2013 National Conference for Community Bankers, Orlando, Fla., Feb.
 17-20.
 ABA's Stephanie O'Keefe, executive vice-president of communications, will moderate the panel.
-Maust was part of an ABA BJ young banker roundtable discussion that appeared in print and as a podcast.
+Maust was part of an Banking Exchange young banker roundtable discussion that appeared in print and as a podcast.
 Click here to read or listen.

 [This article was posted on January 4, 2013, on the website of Banking Exchange, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]